jarrodsampson/Vitamin-Base/readme.md

 > Vitamin database filled with stats and information on related vitamins

 ## Features
-- Choose Different types of phones and chargers and get charge time calculation
+- Search different vitamins and view dosages
-- Add items to shopping cart
+- View food sources, overdose symptoms and treatments.
-- Responsive
+- Find other comparable vitamins and search between fat and water soluable

 ## License